 Although the Trust's Funding Agreement is not subject to a specific carry forward limit on the amount of GAG funding, the main financial performance indicator is the level of reserves held at the balance sheet date and, in particular, the amount of GAG funding carried forward at the balance sheet date.
-At 31 August 2018, the balance of the GAG Restricted Fund was £24,372.
+At 31 August 2019, the balance of the GAG Restricted Fund was £30,531.

 As the majority of the Trust's funding is based on pupil numbers, pupil numbers is also a key performance indictor.
-As noted above, pupil numbers at the most recent census were 820 which is an increase of 3.4% percent from the previous census.
+As noted above, pupil numbers at the most recent census were 824 which is consistent with previous census.

-As a result, the ratio of GAG funding per pupil was £3,453 for the period.
+As a result, the ratio of GAG funding per pupil was £3,575 for the period.

-Staffing costs are another key performance indicator for the Trust and the percentage of staff costs to total costs was 72%.
+Staffing costs are another key performance indicator for the Trust and the percentage of staff costs to total costs was 70%.